-In fact, SO MANY that it gets hard to choose, I already had a hard time picking out the best 30 to test, let alone the ONE perfect one for your child.
+In fact, there are SO MANY that it becomes difficult to choose, I already found it difficult to pick the best 30 to test, let alone the ONE perfect one for your child.

 My favorite is this Garmin Vivofit Jr 2.
 I like this Garmin's straightforward setup so that anyone can use it (even grandpa and grandma!), With all the important options anyway.

 Here's Katie Ellison trying out with her daughters (cute to watch):

 However, there are even smarter smartwatches for children and I will come back to that in a moment, the Garmin, for example, does not have a GPS tracker.

 Dus if you want to get a smartwatch to keep track of your child more if needed, read on for some other great options (plus all the important options you may need and how to choose from them).

 First of all, these are the best smartwatches for kids, with a few smart fitness trackers in them too:

 Overall best children's smartwatch: Garmin Vivofit Jr 2

 |(view more images)|

 |Best kids smartwatch with GPS: PTHTECHUS Smartwatch||(view more images)|